popthebubbles/bubblechat/README.md

 Simple chat server+client.
 Server has basic shell and uses threading.

-Currently the only commands available on the shell are "stop" and "restart". "stop" stops the server. "restart" should, in theory, restart the server too.
+Currently the only command available on the shell is "stop".
 Currently, connecting to the server will result in "Hello World!" being sent.